neoalienson/dockerfiles/svn-server-sandbox/README.md

 SVN Server Sandbox
 =====

-A simple SVN (subversion) server for sandboxing
+A simple SVN (subversion) server for sandboxing with
+* full access from anyone
+* contains a repostiory 'sandbox'
+* the repository has initial structure, i.e., trunk, branches, tags.

 To simply start the container and forward the listening port 3690